Beyond-the-bus-factor/resilience-resources/resources/bus-factor-audit.md

 2. **How long** would it take someone else to figure it out?
 3. **What would break** if those people disappeared tomorrow?

-Don't just count who *could* theoretically do something.
+Don't only count who *could* theoretically do something.
 Count who *actually knows how* and has the access to do it right now.

+## Scoring your risk

+For each area, assign a risk level:

+**🔴 Critical (Bus factor 1):** Only one person can handle this.
+If they leave, we're in crisis.

+**🟡 Vulnerable (Bus factor 2):** Two people can handle this, but it's risky.
+Losing one creates a crisis.

+**🟢 Resilient (Bus factor 3+):** Three or more people can handle this independently.
+We can survive losing someone.

 ## Technical systems